Frequently Asked Questions About Loans

 How do I know if a lender is legitimate?

-Legitimate lenders are licensed, transparent about their terms, and do not pressure you.
+Legitimate providers are licensed, transparent about their terms, and do not pressure you.
 You can verify a lender's license through the NMLS Consumer Access database, which is the official registry for licensed financial institutions in the United States.
 The Better Business Bureau (BBB) and Consumer Financial Protection Bureau (CFPB) complaint databases are also worth checking.
-A lender that cannot clearly explain their fees, rates, and terms before you apply is not one you want to borrow from.
+A provider that cannot clearly explain their fees, rates, and terms before you apply is not one you want to borrow from.

 How can I avoid getting scammed?

-Legitimate lenders do not guarantee approval before reviewing your application.
+Legitimate providers do not guarantee approval before reviewing your application.
 If someone does, walk away.
-Other red flags: requests for upfront fees before you receive any funds, pressure to decide immediately, vague or evasive answers about terms, and lenders who are not registered in your state.
+Other red flags: requests for upfront fees before you receive any funds, pressure to decide immediately, vague or evasive answers about terms, and providers who are not registered in your state.
 When something feels off, it usually is.
 Take your time, do the verification, and do not let urgency push you into a decision you have not thought through.